-What is our Mission?
+What is our purpose?

 Each year Kinnaly serves over 50 youths and involves over 100 community members in the greater Seattle area.
 The target population is Lao-American youths and their families.

-How do we Impact our students & families?
+How do we impact our youth?

-- Bridging The Gap: The Kinnaly program bridges the gap for American born youths to their Lao roots through the universal language of music, dance, and arts.
+Bridging The Gap: The Kinnaly program bridges the gap for American born youths to their Lao roots through the universal language of music, dance, and arts.
 This exercise has proven invaluable in their search for their Lao-American cultural identity, and to develop their individuality and self-awareness within their community.

-- Boosting Self-Confidence: Being apart of Kinnaly has allowed our students many opportunities to perform on a public stage.
+Boosting Self-Confidence: Being apart of Kinnaly has allowed our students many opportunities to perform on a public stage.
 This helps to increase their skills of being comfortable and confident in public.
 Performance opportunities at different venues, and meeting different individuals helps to strengthen their communication and interpersonal skills.
 These opportunities provide the students the experience and visibility they need to become great community leaders.

-- Fostering Community: The Kinnaly program unites Laotian families together by holding weekly classes.
+Fostering Community: The Kinnaly program unites Laotian families together by holding weekly classes.
 Students get to meet other Lao-American youths who share the same language, culture, food, and challenges - often times things that their schoolmates may not understand.
 This helps to create a sense of belonging and understanding.
 Additionally, parents also get to meet other Lao-American families who also value culture, arts, community involvement and youth advocacy.

-- Building Community Leaders: Kinnaly instills values of integrity, compassion, open-mindedness, humanitarianism, confidence, higher education, transparency, empowerment, and relentlessness -- values that we believe make lasting and well-rounded community leaders.
+Building Community Leaders: Kinnaly instills values of integrity, compassion, open-mindedness, humanitarianism, confidence, higher education, transparency, empowerment, and relentlessness -- values that we believe make lasting and well-rounded community leaders.